bensku/larpboard/README.md

 people to change things simultaneously without breaking anything.
 Well, _mostly_ without breaking anything.

 > Caution!
-Pre-alpha software; if it breaks, you can keep the pieces!
+Alpha-quality software; if it breaks, you can keep the pieces!

 ## Installation